 James Clegg is a highly effective trainer, presenter, facilitator and coach and also has an outstanding business background gained through many years of experience working in high profile senior leadership roles.
-Here James draws on his experiences in leadership and performance management to outline his 3 golden rules to help you create awesome teams and achieve a high-performance culture in your organisation
+Here James draws on his experiences in leadership and performance management to outline his three golden rules to help you create awesome teams and achieve a high-performance culture in your organisation.

 Find the right people and play them to their strengths